indrajithekanayake/portfolio/content/index.md

 ##### 2024 (Nothing Yet)
 > [!note]
 > Wants to invite me for a physical/ online session?
 I'm open for 1 session every month.
-Please fill out this [[Form for Speaking Engagements]] to share your interest
+Please fill out this [[Form for Speaking Engagements | Form]] to share your interest

 ##### 2023